The Lake Sunapee Lighthouses

 Maintained by LSPA since the 1980’s

 Hansen Marine, a division of Hansen Bridge LLC, is the contractor for the new steel support structures.
-Hansen will start first at Herrick Cove, in summer 2024, and then move to Burkehaven, in fall 2024 or spring 2025.
+Hansen started construction at Herrick Cove in fall 2024, and will move to Burkehaven in spring 2025.
+Read more about the initiation of construction here.

 LSPA is financing the new foundations through a campaign reaching out to all who love the lighthouses.
 Please become a Lighthouse Keeper by contributing to the Lighthouse Fund.